abulrasheedilori/movies/README.md

 list of movies data from TMDB on the homepage and onclick on each movies, it will fetch and display the details of each movies on a details screen.
-All the latest technological tools and libraries were employed to build this app such as  room database, retrofit, dependency ijection (Dagger Hilt), network observation using RxJava (Live data), Courotine, Jetpack navigation components, espresso, junit, truth,  github, git action (continous integration) to mention a few.
+All the latest technological tools and libraries were employed to build this app such as  room database, retrofit, dependency injection (Dagger Hilt), network observation using RxJava (Live data), Courotine, Jetpack navigation components, espresso, junit, truth,  github, git action (continous integration) to mention a few.
 This app is built to demonstrate expertise in these various libraries and technologies